 Polyvinyl chloride, better known as PVC, is a thermoplastic that has great strength and corrosion resistance.
-These properties, along with its relatively low cost, have made PVC one of the most widely used construction materials in the world.
+These properties, along with its relatively low cost, make PVC one of the most widely used construction materials in the world.

-Though the material is known for being easy to handle and maintain, there are a few things you’ll want to know before diving in.
+Though the material is easy to handle and maintain, there are a few things you’ll want to know before diving in.
 Save yourself some time, money, and frustration by soaking up some quick PVC tips!

 Though PVC comes in a variety of different forms, pipe is the most common.
-Because PVC has such great corrosion resistant properties, it’s often used for handling liquids for jobs like waste water drainage and irrigation.
+Because PVC is corrosion resistant, it’s often used for handling waste water drainage and irrigation.